fbpx

 This page may contain affiliate links.
 More info in our Privacy Policy.

 The “Lost City” of Petra is one of the New Seven Wonders of the World and a truly phenomenal addition to your Jordan travel itinerary.
-There are many bucket list-worthy sights and experiences in the ancient city, but one of the most unique is undoubtedly Petra by Night.
+There are many bucket list-worthy sights and experiences in the ancient city, but one of the most unique is undoubtedly Petra By Night.

 Three times a week you can experience the ancient capital of the Nabataean kingdom from an entirely different perspective.

-This unique adventure includes a hike through the candle-lit Siq Trail culminating in a cultural presentation in front of the renowned Treasury illuminated with 1,500 candles.
+This unique adventure includes a hike through the candle-lit Siq Trail culminating in a cultural presentation in front of the renowned Petra Treasury illuminated with 1,500 candles.
 Trust me when I say—the Rose City looks even more ethereal under glowing candlelight.

 Before diving into it, one quick thing: we highly recommend reading this article in tandem with our in-depth guide to visiting Petra by day, packed with other essential trip planning tips and advice.

-Petra by Night entrance fee
+Petra at Night

 General admission rates for Petra increase slightly depending on how many days you plan to visit.